TexasInstruments/mspm0-sdk/examples/nortos/LP_MSPM0C1104/lin/lin_commander/README.md

 This example configures the UART as a LIN Commander, and demonstrates basic transmit and receive of LIN 2.0 packets using enhanced checksum.
 LIN is a feature only usable with a UART Extend instance.
+This example is provided for reference purposes only.

 **Note**: Example requires Rev E3 or later of the MSPM0C1104 LaunchPad.